Hendrix-CS/csci150/index.md

 <!-- |   | [HW 4 Redo](/homework/HW4-Redo-Problems.pdf)                                              |          |          | <\!-- [Tracing Solutions](https://hendrix-my.sharepoint.com/:b:/g/personal/seme_hendrix_edu/EUz_HXO6PH1AtK7UOh4P9hMBax6AG-jKpSwj-VwR7SScfw?e=zneGLv) -\-> | -->

 There will often be short homework assignments to be completed, typically assigned on Friday and due Wednesday.
-CodingBat homework will be submitted electronically through CodingBat.
-By-hand homework will be submitted at the start of class time -- you can write (neatly) or type such solutions.
+Homework with coding practice problems will be submitted electronically.
+By-hand homework should be submitted on physical paper at the start of class time -- you can write (neatly) or type and print such solutions.

 ## <a name="labs">Labs</a>